MGTheTrain/helm-chart-and-kustomization-samples/README.md

 ## Features

 - [ ] Sample C# ASP .NET Core HelloWorld service
-- [ ] CI/CD workflow for building and pushing the dockerized sample service to an ACR and pulling it into a k8s cluster in order to run a container process
+- [ ] CI workflow for building and pushing the dockerized sample service to an ACR
 - [ ] Helm chart for the sample service required for GitOps

 ## Getting started